 Eugenia Alexander - Silk Scarves

 Art of Travel attendees will get a sneak peek of Eugenia Alexander’s creativity before her exhibition this fall with the Lambert Art and Culture program.
-Specially for Art of Travel 2019, Eugenia will create a limited edition of bold, saturated indigo-dyed silk scarves.
-Eugenia’s textile design is often influenced by her African heritage and interest in Native American patterns and techniques, including bold colors and intricate line work
+Specially for Art of Travel 2019, Eugenia has created a limited edition of bold, saturated indigo-dyed silk scarves.
+Eugenia’s textile design is often influenced by her African heritage and interest in Native American patterns and techniques, including bold colors and intricate line work.